stamparm/maltrail/README.md

-MalTrail
+Maltrail
 ============

-**MalTrail** is a malicious traffic monitoring tool originally designed for malware tracking purposes, utilizing publicly available specialized lists for malicious (or generally suspicious) domains, URLs and/or IPs.
+**Maltrail** is a malicious traffic monitoring tool originally designed for malware tracking purposes, utilizing publicly available specialized lists for malicious (or generally suspicious) domains, URLs and/or IPs.
 Preferably it should be run on a (Linux) box connected to the router's [port mirroring](http://en.wikipedia.org/wiki/Port_mirroring) interface or [network tap](http://en.wikipedia.org/wiki/Network_tap) device.
 It uses [Pcapy](http://corelabs.coresecurity.com/index.php?module=Wiki&action=view&type=tool&name=Pcapy) library for sniffing purposes.
 Also, it runs in multiprocessing mode (depending on # of CPU cores) to maximize the packet processing performance.

 ![Report](http://i.imgur.com/k7JlIjC.png)